kondrak/quake_bsp_viewer_legacyOpenGL/README.md

 ----
 Here's a list of ideas that could be fun to implement over time:

+- rewrite the thing so that it doesn't use OpenGL immediate mode for rendering
 - add support for older bsp formats (ie. Quake1, Quake2)
 - render map entities (weapons, armor, other pickups)
 - support loading data from pk3/pak files